apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 .. parsed-literal::

-   # yum -y install mysql-server
+   # dnf -y install mysql-server

 This should install MySQL 8.x, as of the time of writing this guide.
 With MySQL now installed we need to make a few configuration changes to